-How much of a nerd am I if I got giddy over receiving a fan in the mail?
-To preface, I get overheated easily, so I wanted to do everything I could to beat the heat.
-I bought an adorable little hand fan on Etsy for six dollars.
-It fit in my purse nicely and kept me cool when the heat started to get to me.
+I get overheated easily, so I wanted to do everything I could to beat the heat.
+And this cute hand fan fit in my purse nicely and kept me cool when the heat started to get to me.
 I feel like fans help with sweat, and therefore also helps protect your makeup.
 I didn’t want a battery powered fan because those are a bit heavier and bulkier, and my purse wasn’t huge.
-Plus my fan is way cuter.

 We didn’t bring one with us, but we saw them everywhere there, and we (I) immediately wanted one.
 If you’ve never seen one, I’ll link a video below.
 But they’re basically a portable, inflatable, mini couch.
 They’re easy to inflate, and they break down really small – small enough to fit in a purse.
 Just don’t bother people by trying to take these too close to the stage.
 Back of the lawn ONLY!